Questions and Answers About Depression

 Women develop depression twice as often as men.
 One reason may be the various changes in hormone levels that women experience.
 For example, depression is common during pregnancy and menopause, as well as after giving birth, suffering a miscarriage, or having a hysterectomy -- these are all times when women experience huge fluctuations in hormones.
 Premenstrual syndrome (PMS) and premenstrual dysphoric disorder (PMDD), an extreme form of PMS, may also cause depression.

-8. Do most people with depression commit suicide?
+8. Do most people with depression attempt to commit suicide?

 No. Most people who suffer from depression do not attempt suicide, but according to the National Mental Health Association, 30%-70% of suicide victims have suffered from some form of depression.
 This figure demonstrates the importance of seeking professional treatment for yourself or someone you love if you suspect depression.